HughP/MLKA/Publications/2015 - Thesis/Data Used/ReadMe.md

  * Keyboards that I have suggested based on text samples.

  There are serval things inculded for each keyboard.
   * A textual description of how it functions.
+Including dead-keys ordering and character values.
   * A technical description of the characters it supports.
   * A visualization of the first two states (Base & Shift).
 This indicates where the dead keys are, if they exist.
   * A heat map visualization for the sample text from James.